 Program of Study: The requirements set out by the Biological and Biomedical Science (BBS) Program should be followed by all graduate students in the Field of Immunology & Infectious Disease (with the exceptions of those admitted through the Employee Degree Program).
-You should consult the BBS Student Handbook and the Graduate School Guide to Graduate Study to insure that you are compliant with all requirements.
+You should consult the BBS Student Handbook to ensure that you are compliant with all requirements.
 Consult the Office of Graduate Education with any questions you might have.
 Requirements specific to the Field of Immunology & Infectious Disease are detailed below.

 Areas of Research: Faculty members within the Field are involved in the following areas of research: Innate Immunity; Adaptive Immunity; Autoimmunity & Immunopathology; Host-Pathogen Interactions; Microbial, Viral & Worm Pathogenesis; Pathogen Structure and Genetics; Drugs & Vaccines.

 Special Committee: The Graduate Field of Immunology & Infectious Disease requires three laboratory rotations during the first academic year.
 During that time, the Director of Graduate Studies serves as temporary Chair of your committee.
 By the end of the rotation period, you are expected to have chosen a Special Committee Chair.
 By the end of your third semester of registration, you should have a full Special Committee.
 Please go to student center to update your committee members.
 Beginning in the Summer of 2013 students in the Field of Immunology & Infectious Disease must have a minimum of four (4) faculty members serve on their Special Committee:

 Student Annual Reports are required of all Immunology & Infectious Disease students.
 The online annual report needs to completed by all Biological and Biomedical Science PhD students before July 1st of their 2nd year and beyond.
 Students are responsible for setting up their committee meetings.